wevre/wry/README.wry.txt

 or "onclick") via 'xattr'.
 And so on (you can go check it out in [wCommon](https://github.com/wevrem/wCommon) for more details).

-And here is how it could look in wry:
+And here is how it could look in Wry:

-  	// in wry
+  	// in Wry
   	func addButtons   // pass in an array of button objects cp->beginElement('p') for $args